MBA, University of Southern California; BA, UCLA

 JD, Santa Clara University; BS, University of Southern California

-Kerry Fields teaches business law, employment, and real estate law courses in the undergraduate and MBA programs.
-He has extensive experience in corporate law and business transactional matters.
+Kerry Fields teaches business law, employment, and real estate law courses in the undergraduate and MBA programs, both residential and online.
+He has extensive experience in business law and business transactional matters.
 He is a frequent media commentator on business ethics issues.
 He has been recognized with several awards, including the Golden Apple Award, Evan C. Thompson Faculty Teaching and Learning Innovation Award, the USC Parents Association Teaching and Mentoring Award, and the Gamma Sigma Alpha Professor of the Year Award.
-He is a co-author of two leading university level textbooks with two business law and ethics texts under development.
+He is a co-author of three leading university level textbooks with two business law and ethics texts under development.

 JD, Chapman University; BS, University of Southern California

 Kevin Fields teaches business law and real estate law to Marshall’s undergraduates.
 Professor Fields is a practicing attorney specializing in business litigation and representing clients in business and real estate transactions.
 He has tried real estate, employment and real estate business cases in state and federal courts and administrative forums.
 He is also a licensed California broker.
 In 2012 he received Gamma Sigma Alpha’s Professor of the Year Award.
 He is a co-author of Contemporary Real Estate Law, a real estate law textbook for undergraduate and graduate business schools scheduled for national release in 2013.

 Ph.D., M.S.
 California Institute of Technology, B.A.
 Northwestern University

 Cary Frydman is an economist whose research interests are in behavioral finance, neurofinance, and household finance.
 His work aims to better understand investor behavior and financial decision-making by combining empirical methods from neuroscience with theoretical concepts in finance and economics.
 His recent research has examined the cause of the disposition effect and the role that attention plays in buying and selling stocks.